 Consumer content standards

-The UPnP Forum, which controls the UPnP standard for interoperability of consumer class equipment (version 1.1 architecture defined here) has announced that it is expanding the capabilities of that standard in their UPnP+ initiative.
+The Open Connectivity Foundation, which controls the UPnP standard for interoperability of consumer class equipment (version 2 device architecture defined here) has announced that it is expanding the capabilities of that standard in their UPnP+ initiative.
 These capabilities include connectivity to equipment using ZigBee, Z-Wave, and Bluetooth wireless networks.
 UPnP+ will have implications for the Digital Living Network Alliance which defines interoperability guidelines for sharing of digital content between consumer equipment using UPnP.

 Among other things this UPnP+ announcement demonstrates the importance of the trends for more mobile connected computing and the 'Internet of Things'.
-The UPnP+ initiative addresses IPv6, cloud services, access to UPnP equipment and services from web browsers, improved support for low-power and mobile devices, grouping or pairing of similar equipment and services, and bridging to non-UPnP networks.
+The UPnP+ initiative requires the UPnP Device Architecture v2 (UDA 2.0) for UPnP+ certification, which is an attemps to keep UPnP current.
+Among other things, UPnP+ addresses IPv6 compatibility with IPv4, cloud service discovery, device protection, energy management, access to UPnP equipment and services from web browsers, improved support for low-power and mobile devices, grouping or pairing of similar equipment and services, and bridging to non-UPnP networks.

 Ofcom and 5G